avigloz/ahura/README.md

 I typically prefer to use the second method (unless I'm using the REPL or something), but there are times where a project I may be working on re-uses imports so much, that it starts to feel like "mandatory clutter".

 In fairness, `ahura` does not totally end that clutter, but it does reduce and organize it in a pleasant manner.
-The simple trade-off is not being able to see which functions/libraries a file uses immediately (you would have to instead read the imp config).
+The simple trade-off is not being able to see which functions/libraries a file uses immediately (you would have to instead read the ahura config).

 ## Troubleshooting